AustinJVC/Commander/README.md

 ## Features:

 ### Music Player:
 Commander allows you to play audio from YouTube links directly in voice channels.
 This feature requires a dedicated system and the installation of ffmpeg libraries on the host machine.
-Once set up, you can simply submit YouTube links to Commander, and it will:
+Once set up, you can submit YouTube links to Commander, and it will:

 1. Download the audio from the YouTube link as an MP3 file.
 2. Save the MP3 file locally.